ChristophSheep/christophreif.github.io/cel.md

  * Each cell has its own memory
  * Each cell has 0 to N inputs
  * Each cell has 0 to 1 outputs
- * Each cell calculates the output from the inputs.
+ * Each cell calculates the output from the inputs
- * Each cell runs in parallel, but simultaneously to other cells.
+ * Each cell runs parallel, but concurrent to other cells
- * Each cell has 0 to N in connections to other cells.
+ * Each cell has 0 to N in connections to other cells
- * Each cell has 0 to M output connections to other cells.
+ * Each cell has 0 to M output connections to other cells

 There are a huge amount of cells that are connected together.